Automotive Mileposts

 The light show is made possible by a cam, which is driven by a small electrical motor.
 The cam is staggered to make the contacts for the three rear light bulbs illuminate in sequence as it rotates.
 A complicated relay determines whether the right or left lights should sequence, depending on the direction of the turn.

-When working properly, it's a spectacular show from behind!
+When working properly, it's a spectacular show to view from behind!

 Photo courtesy of John Ryan